BrandonJoffe/home_surveillance/Readme.md

 # Home Surveilance with Facial Recognition.

+The purpose of this project was to develop a low cost, adaptive and extensible surveillance system which focused on identifying and alerting for potential home intruders.
+It has the ability to integrate into an existing alarm system and provides customizable alerts for the user.
+It can process several IP cameras and can distiguish between someone who is in the face database and someone who isn't (a potential intruder).

 ---

 [![solarized dualmode](https://raw.githubusercontent.com/BrandonJoffe/home_surveillance/prototype/system/debugging/dashboard.png)](#features)

 ## System Overview ##

 ### Whats inside? ###

-The main systems include a dedicated system server and the Raspberry PI which hosts the alarm control interface.
+The main system components include a dedicated system server and a Raspberry PI which hosts the alarm control interface.

 [![solarized dualmode]
 (https://github.com/BrandonJoffe/home_surveillance/blob/prototype/system/debugging/designOverview-2.png?raw=true)](#features)